September 2, 2019

 - Followers of Jesus who sincerely disagree can actually part ways.
 Sometimes it just can’t be worked out.
 We can agree to disagree, go our separate ways and still actually love each other.
 It happens all the time.

 It’s refreshing to see people within a community who can’t come to agreement decide to call it what it is and part ways.
 The counterfeit unity that comes from the toxic mixture of mushy sentimentality and passive aggressive behavior hurts the witness of the Church far more than honest division.

 It’s one of the things I appreciate about the Baptists.
-When their churches can’t come to agreement, they find a way to call it a new church plant. ;0) One group goes to Cyprus and the other heads for Syria.
+When their churches can’t come to agreement, they find a way to declare a new church plant.
+One group goes to Cyprus and the other heads for Syria.
 The people grieve.
-The community heals, and the Gospel wins.
+The community heals, and the gospel wins.

 Am I missing something here?